A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 If they are finding it hard going then liberally apply weak templates.
 If they are breezing through then liberally apply elite templates.

-If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
-This is a community project and we welcome and rely on community contributions.

 ## Part 0: Turtleback ferry (XP 120, Party Level 7)